invertedv/testGo/docs/buildData.md

 - Income50. median income estimated from IRS data (zip).
 Also Income10, Income25, Income75 and Income90.
 - PropVal.
 Estimated updated property value.

-At the target date, these are also found:
+These are also found at select time periods:
 - aoEltv.
 Estimated LTV at as-of date (based on amorized balance and updated property value)
 - trgEltv.
 Estimated LTV at target date (based on amorized balance and updated property value)
 - trgPti50.
 From IRS data, payment to estimated median income